hsemple/QGIS_Tutorials/source/spatial_data.rst

-3. To load the shapefiles into QGIS, click on Layer | Add Layer | Add Vector Layer, as shown below.
+3. Load the shapefiles into QGIS by clicking on Layer | Add Layer | Add Vector Layer, as shown below.

 .. image:: img/load_vectorlayer.png
    :alt: Loading Vector Layer into QGIS